 Photo: Wikimedia Commons

-Around the same time, St. Petersburg-Tampa Airboat Line, provided the first passenger service in 1914.
+And it was military that took aviation forward as World War I spurred rapid aviation advancements.
+Italy pioneered aerial reconnaissance in 1911.
+Hugo Junkers introduced the all-metal airframe in 1915.
+A year before this, St. Petersburg-Tampa Airboat Line, provided the first passenger service in 1914.
 Five years later, the first transatlantic flight pilot Charles Lindbergh crossed the pond in 1927.
-A decade later, the Dornier Do X was built, the largest aircraft of its time, seating up to 169.
-[Dornier’s Do-228 is currently used in altiports such as Lukla Airport.]
+A decade later, the Dornier Do X (the largest aircraft of its time) was built and could seat up to 169 passengers.
+[Dornier’s Do-228 is currently used in altiports such as Lukla Airport, which is considered to be the most dangerous airport in the world.]

 Photo: Ermell | Wikimedia Commons